totalperspective/oolon/README.md

 >
 > "Oh, that was easy," says Man, and for an encore goes on to prove that black is white and gets himself killed on the next zebra crossing.

+Well, That About Wraps It Up For God - Oolon Colluphid [Hitchikers Guide to the Galaxy - Douglas Adams]

 ## Usage

 FIXME